mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-I could have also just used the BinarySearch method already in C#'s List class.
+I could have also just used the BinarySearch method already in C-sharp's List class.
 As long as the RecordComparer is created as a static member, there isn't any significant performance gain in using my custom algorithm.
 However, my search algorithm doesn't need to create a mostly empty search element.
-	That means my algorithm becomes better if the Task class becomes more complex
+	That means my algorithm becomes better if the Task class becomes more complex, since we don't need to allocate the entire thing.
+	I expect that the Task class could become quite complex, and I don't want to worry about the cost of enqueueing a task later.
 Also, this is an excellent example of a templated function using lambda expressions, which my target audience might appreciate.
-	I will continue using more functional programming like this, so please to any additional research to understand this as needed before watching more.
+	I will continue using more functional programming like this, so please do any additional experimentation and research you need to understand this before watching more.

 `scene`
 src/Program.cs